 Prospective initiate members may petition the group to aid them in initiating.
 Group initiation allows a 20 percent reduction (round up) in the normal Karma cost of initiation per the rules on p.
 50 (and p.
-189, SR4).
+198, SR4A).
 An appropriate initiation rite (p.
-50) must be prepared in advance and must be attended by at least one other member.
+50) must be prepared in advance and must be attended by at least three other members.
 The number of members in a group equals the maximum grade one can achieve via group initiation.